 The test is in two parts.
 A paper based drawing test for two hours and computer based online aesthetic sensitivity test for one hour.

-This is a two hour paper where candidate has to attempt two questions.
+This is a 90 minutes paper where candidate has to attempt two questions.
 One of the questions has two sub questions.
 The drawing aptitude is judged on the following aspects –

 - Ability to sketch a given object proportionately and rendering the same in visually appealing manner.